Dorothy Heiderstadt Collection

 Dorothy Heiderstadt was born in 1907 in Geneva, Nebraska.
 She was a children's librarian from 1930 to 1970 and also wrote over a dozen children's books.
 Dorothy died in 2001 in Easton, Kansas.

 Language of Materials

-The Dorothy Heiderstadt Papers contains production material related to one juvenile title written by Heiderstadt.
+The Dorothy Heiderstadt Papers contains production material related to one juvenile book written by Heiderstadt.

 Immediate Source of Acquisition

 Gift of Dorothy Heiderstadt.

 - Description rules

 - January 2018: Collection reprocessed and finding aid updated by Caitlin Marineau